-- Before sourcing from new suppliers or working with any other organic operation, you must review their organic certificate to ensure it is current (dated within the last 15 months) and complete; listing specific products/crops/parcels/brands.
-If you export product, the organic certificate must list export market compliance. - ▶ New suppliers and other organic operations you work with must be added to your OSP. - 1) Do you have a supplier approval program in place to identify, evaluate, and approve new organic suppliers and any other certified organic operation you may work with?
-Be prepared to demonstrate your system at inspection.
+▶ Before sourcing from new suppliers or working with any other organic operation, you must review their organic certificate to ensure it is current (dated within the last 15 months) and complete; listing specific products/crops/parcels/brands.
+If you export product, the organic certificate must list export market compliance.

+Do you have a supplier approval program in place to identify, evaluate, and approve new organic suppliers and any other certified